ptxd/react-docker-template/README.md

 - If your website is **mostly static** (for example, a portfolio or a blog), consider using [Gatsby](https://www.gatsbyjs.org/) or [Next.js](https://nextjs.org/).
 Unlike Create React App, Gatsby pre-renders the website into HTML at build time.
 Next.js supports both server rendering and pre-rendering.

-- Finally, if you need **more customization**, check out [Neutrino](https://neutrino.js.org/) and its [React preset](https://neutrino.js.org/packages/react/).

 All of the above tools can work with little to no configuration.

-If you prefer configuring the build yourself, [follow this guide](https://reactjs.org/docs/add-react-to-an-existing-app.html).

 ## License

-Create React App is open source software [licensed as MIT](https://github.com/facebook/create-react-app/blob/main/LICENSE).
-The Create React App logo is licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
+This template is open source software [licensed as MIT](https://github.com/ptxd/react-docker-template.git/license).
+The Create React App and its logo are licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).